realworldocaml/book/book/gadts/README.md

 val size_of_files : unit -> int = <fun>
 ```

-The reason to want a custom pipeline type is that it lets you build
+This works well enough, but the advantage of a custom pipeline type is
+that it lets you build various extra services beyond simple execution
-various services on top of those pipelines.
-Some example of things
+of the pipeline.

-you might want to add on top of a pipeline type:
+Here are some examples of extra services you might want to provide:

 - Profiling, so that when you run a pipeline, you get a
   report of how long each step of the pipeline took.